grandparkla/beta/events/yoga.markdown

 title: Yoga reTREAT
 permalink: /yoga/
 # announcement: 'Yoga Update: Due to soggy lawns and rainy weather, yoga is canceled for today (FRI MAY 10).
 Apologies for the inconvenience🙏'
-announcement: Yoga Update🧘🏽‍♀️Today’s yoga reTREAT will move to the Performance Lawn (near Hill St).
+# announcement: Today’s yoga reTREAT will move to the Performance Lawn (near Hill St).
 See you there!
-12:15pm to 1pm 🧘🏼‍♂️
+12:15pm to 1pm
 ---

 <nav markdown="1">